In partnership with

 Ted's Cafe

-I was born and raised on the Isle of Wight and have lived there all my life.
-My debut novel Ted’s Cafe was published in 2021 and received reviews from the likes of award winning author’s Jonathan Coe and Patrick Kincaid.
-My interests include nature, local history, reading, music and Southampton FC
+I was born and raised on the Isle of Wight and have lived here all my life.
+My debut novel Ted’s Cafe was published in 2021 and received reviews from the likes of award winning authors Jonathan Coe and Patrick Kincaid.
+My interests include nature, local history, reading, music and Southampton FC.

-Ted’s Cafe is the only place left open the men visited in their youth; a cafe founded by a Greek Cypriot and his son, who fled post-referendum, and now run by Jasiek and Danka, a Polish couple not sure of their future in a polarised Britain.
+Ted’s Cafe is the only place left open that the men visited in their youth; a cafe founded by a Greek Cypriot and his son, who fled post-referendum.
+It is now run by Jasiek and Danka, a Polish couple who are unsure of their future in a polarised Britain.
 David’s journal follows post-work life with more upheavals and surprises than he expected.
 He records the special relationship he has with his friends.
 They talk about the past, are bewildered by the present and unsure of the future in unprecedented times of change and upheaval.
 Can David find love again in his strained marriage, learn to be happy in retirement and make sense of an uncertain post-Brexit future with coronavirus on the horizon?
-A contemporary political novel about politics, the state of the world, friendship, retirement and romance.
+A contemporary novel about politics, the state of the world, friendship, retirement and romance.

 LISA SCOVELL-STRICKLAND